 - Be eligible for Financial Aid for the 2017-2018 academic year.
 Eligible students have applied for and qualify to receive a grant and/or student loan.

 - Be a full-time or full-time equivalent, degree-seeking student.
 Full time is defined as registered for a minimum of 12 hours (undergrad), 9 hours (graduate), or eligible for a reduced course load.

 - Maintain a GPA of 2.0 or better, with preference given to students with GPA's of 2.5 or better.

 The Center for Students with DisABILITIES Scholarship Selection Committee will select the scholarship recipients based on merit and financial need.
 Recipient selection will be based upon information received from the Scholarships and Financial Aid Office, transcripts, recommendation forms, and the applicant's essay.
 All decisions of the Committee are final.

-Applicants need to submit all of the following in order to be considered for a scholarship no later than July 21, 2017 by 12:00 noon:
+Applicants need to submit all of the following in order to be considered for a scholarship no later than (to be announced):